-Mickledore Travel is based in Keswick at the heart of the English Lake District.
-We are one of the leading specialists in selfguided walking and cycling holidays in the UK, and provide a friendly, professional and flexible service.
+District.
+We are one of the leading specialists in self guided walking and cycling holidays in the UK, and provide a friendly, professional and flexible service.

 We are walkers and cyclists ourselves, so it really matters to us that you have a good holiday.
 We are still a small business, with a lot of local knowledge, and personal enthusiasm for the outdoors.
-If you've got any queries, we're always happy to help, so don't hesitate to pick up the phone, drop us an email or visit us in Keswick.
+If you've got any queries, we're always happy to help, so don't hesitate to pick up the phone or drop us an email, or call in and see us if you're in Keswick.
+We specialise in UK holidays, and by